msiner/Siner_ADF4351/README.md

 ### simple

 The "simple" example programs the chip to a single frequency in setup() and then does nothing in loop().

+### serial_sig_gen

+This example implements runtime control of the synthesizer frequency, power, and output enable via serial text commands.